 Selecting the Mood & Tone of a Film

-We wanted to do very mixed sources and that’s something that Hido does as well, cool white mixed with sodium vapor, mixed with metal halide.
+We wanted to do very mixed sources and that’s something that Hido does as well.
+Cool white mixed with sodium vapor, mixed with metal halide.
 We did a lot of mixed source lighting as well, and this was the style of the film and the color went along with it.
-We didn’t want it to be a desaturated world.
-We wanted people to feel alive.
-We wanted skin to have a vitality to it and when you were on the street, it wasn’t just this mundane brown of sodium vapors.
-It had great contrast, and golden mix of color and very hyper real, right on the edge of reality, of being just a little too over the top.
+We didn’t want it to be a desaturated world, we wanted people to feel alive and the skin tones to have vitality.
+When you were on the street, it wasn’t just this mundane brown of sodium vapors.
+It had great contrast, and a golden mix of color, and was very hyper-real, right on the edge of reality, of being just a little too over the top.

-We rode that very thin line to bring that reality based story, as well as reality based driving and stunts.
-We didn’t hardly do any CGI work in the film.
-We weren’t creating CGI cars or helicopters.
-We were putting the actors in the scene, in the moment, immersing the audience as if they were driving behind the steering wheel.
+We rode that very thin line to bring that reality-based story, as well as reality-based driving and stunts.
+So, we didn’t do any CGI work in the film, including no CGI cars or helicopters.
+We were putting the actors in the scene, at the moment, immersing the audience as if they were driving behind the steering wheel.
 The color palette was that kind of world, and working through this, you design that.
 I try to take a still photographer’s image as inspiration and use it.
 It’s a great way to find the mood and tone so everyone could see the still and see where we are headed.

 Finding the Right Look for the Project

 For each project, I dive into the character of the story.
-I look to find the heart of what the story is telling me to then decide where to go with a look and motivation.
-I like to use photography references of some of my favorite artists to inspire me of who to look for and look through another set of eyes to find a story and to develop it with our team.
+I search for the heart of the story and then decide where to go with a look and motivation.
+Photography references from my favorite artists inspire me and see the world through their eyes.
 I have done this on every film and every project I have done throughout my career.

-Take the time to go into your neighborhoods and find books, prints or research online to find what inspires you.
-Start to build a catalog, whether it be your own work or others that you like, to keep your mind moving forward.
-You want to be thinking of new ideas, seeing what colors work well together.
-You would be surprised how much you can learn from going to Lowe’s or Home Depot and looking at paint swatches and then looking into nature to see how colors contrast against each other and how they work together.
+Take the time to go into your neighborhoods and find books, prints, or research online to find what inspires you.
+Start building a catalog with both your work and others.
+You want to be thinking of new ideas, and seeing what colors work well together.
+It’s surprising how much you can learn from Lowe’s or Home Depot by looking at paint swatches.
+Then, compare those swatches with nature to see how colors compare and contrast.